Spend $99, get free U.S. shipping*

 Since 1987, the American Diabetes Association has named the 4th Tuesday in March as Diabetes Alert Day.
 This year it falls on March 28th.
 Diabetes Alert Day was created as a public “wake-up call” to the seriousness of diabetes and the importance of understanding the associated risks of living with type 2 diabetes.
-Additionally, this national day aims to shed light on the need for finding appropriate care and treatments for type 2 diabetes and, wherever possible, to prevent type 2 diabetes.
+Additionally, this national day aims to raise awareness about the need for finding appropriate care and treatments for type 2 diabetes and, wherever possible, to prevent the onset of type 2 diabetes.

 Type 2 diabetes is a chronic condition that affects the way the body processes blood sugar.
 For people with people with type 2 diabetes, it is a serious health concern and is characterized by high glucose levels due to insulin resistance or insulin insufficiency.
 According to the Mayo Clinic, Type 2 diabetes is the most common form of diabetes, and millions of people develop type 2 diabetes each year.